First Aid for Equine Emergencies

 - Pawing.
 You may find your horse pawing at the ground or track marks in his bedding or the paddock footing.

 - Circling.
-Like a dog just before he lies down, circling horses seek relief from the pain.
-Maybe they lie down, or maybe they are just agitated and need to move around.
+Like a dog just before he lies down, horses seek relief from the pain by circling.
+Maybe they lie down or are just agitated and need to move around.

 - Looking at the flank.
 It might seem like your horse is actually staring at his belly and flank as if to say, “what is going on back there.”
 Indeed – what IS going on?